An Introduction to Eastern Christianity

 - Individual sessions are available as needed for anyone planning to be married in the Church and for those seeking baptism and/or formal affiliation with the Melkite Greek-Catholic Church.

 - Our church bookstore is open every Sunday during the school year and after many other services.

-- We encourage everyone to take advantage of the monthly offerings available across Northern Virginia through the Institute of Catholic Culture, headed by our Fr.
+- We encourage everyone to take advantage of the online offerings of the Institute of Catholic Culture, headed by Fr.
 Hezekias Carnazzo.
 More information and archived presentations are available at the Institute of Catholic Culture.